pages.openingDetail.colorBlack· pages.openingDetail.ecoPrefix B10–B19· pages.openingDetail.difficultyIntermediate

 Caro-Kann Defense

-Solid, resilient, and Carlsen-approved.
+Solid, resilient, and a Karpov classic still played at the top by Firouzja and Ding Liren.
 The structure-first answer to 1.e4.

 1.e4 c6 2.d4 d5